Nautilus Card Overview

 Examples of where you can use your Nautilus Card: Library (check out books; database research); Official I.D.
-Card (access to services such as the HLS Facility, recreational equipment check out, Aquatics Center, Local Area Network, and special events); Make Purchases & Payments (Dining Services meal/block plans, vending, copies, WEPA student printing kiosks; Postal Services, Bookstore and more).
+Card (access to services such as the HLS Facility, recreational equipment check out, Aquatics Center, Local Area Network, and special events); Make Purchases & Payments (Dining Services meal/block plans, vending, copies/scans, WEPA student printing kiosks; Postal Services, Bookstore, laundry, and more).

 How to use as a declining balance card: Funds can be deposited into a "Nautilus Card Account" online via MyUWF Meal Plan Purchases and Nautilus Card Deposits (link), at the Commons Service Desk located in Bldg.
 22, or at Automatic Deposit Machines (ADMs) located around campus.
 Scan as a declining balance card to make purchases at any location on campus which accepts the Nautilus Card.
 Most locations on campus that accept cash also accept the Nautilus Card.
 Using your card means you don't have to carry cash or write checks.

 The Nautilus Card is different than the "Higher One" Card: Generally, the Higher One card is used to receive financial aid/scholarship disbursements or any other university refunds.
 For more information about Higher One, contact Student Accounts or visit Student Accounts (link).